pashmaklang/pashmak/doc/10_modules/09_string.md

 ```

 ### reverse
-This function reverse string
+This function reverses a string.

 ```bash
 println(string.reverse('pashmak'))
 ```

 ### to_str
-This function convert any type to string type
+This function converts any type to string.

 ```bash
 println(string.to_str(100))